electric-sql/pglite/pglite-cli-distribution-design.md

 Exit criterion: a clean Node project can use both `npx pglite` and `import { PGlite } from 'pglite'`.

+Phase 5 implementation record, 2026-07-15:

+- The unscoped `pglite@0.5.4` package now provides one Node 22 executable and explicit root, postmaster, server, and tools entry points.
+Its packed manifest resolves the tested core `0.5.4`, server `0.1.0`, and tools `0.4.4` releases exactly; core, server, and the umbrella package are in the fixed release group that will align their versions when published.
+- The dispatcher implements `help`, `version`, `initdb`, `server`, `postgres`, and `pg_isready`.
+Native argument vectors remain intact after the command boundary, while only documented PGlite hosting controls and the host `-D` mapping are consumed.
+Neither server mode initializes implicitly.
+- `server` retains an explicit loopback-oriented PGlite listener contract;
+  `postgres` uses PostgreSQL-controlled listeners and configuration.
+Foreground `SIGTERM`, `SIGINT`, and `SIGQUIT` map to smart, fast, and immediate shutdown, and `SIGHUP` delegates through the public server/postmaster reload API.
+- A clean Docker-contained Node 22 test packs all four constituent packages, installs them with npm, and also runs the umbrella tarball through `npx --yes --package=... pglite`.
+Packed ESM and CommonJS imports exit without side effects and retain public class identity.
+The packaged CLI initializes a persistent cluster, serves two concurrent native `psql` clients, remains live across configuration reload, exits cleanly after `SIGTERM`, and removes `postmaster.pid`.
+- The native `linux/arm64` integration gate also exposed and fixed an unconditional `pg_isready.wasm` install in the PostgreSQL fork; the artifact is now fenced to Emscripten builds and the exact-revision native tools build passes again.
+- Packed sizes are 66,904,203 bytes raw/21,975,580 bytes compressed for core, 125,300/32,877 for server, 3,493,433/1,131,025 for tools, and 73,400/20,726 for the umbrella package.
+No Wasm file is duplicated across core and tools.
+The classic and postmaster preload data files have distinct content hashes, so the current package does not contain a byte-identical data payload that can be removed mechanically.
+- Node 22 passes 15 server tests, 15 tools tests with seven Docker integration cases gated separately, and 12 CLI unit/export tests.
+TypeScript, lint, formatting, builds, export-shape checks, the native tool build, and the packed runtime scenario pass.

 ### Phase 6: PostgreSQL regression integration